lambda-direct/difff/src/articles/content/xml.md

             <BodyNumber>02356599</BodyNumber>
         </Car>
     </Catalog>`}
 </code>
 </pre>

+## How does XML work?

-XML is platform independent and language independent.
-Tags are not predefined, you must define your own tags.
-They structure the document and specify how it should be stored and transported over the internet.
-Tags can contain other tags.
+XML relies on components such as tags, elements, attributes, and comments, which are organized in a nested structure.
+Tags are not predefined,you must define your own tags.
+Tags can contain other tags, with first is called the "root," and all subsequent tags in the "root" are known as "child".
+Comments, which cannot appear before the XML declaration, can be placed anywhere within a document.
+Comments cannot have attributes, and they cannot be nested within other comments.
+These components structure the document and dictate how it should be stored and transmitted over the internet.
+XML is platform and language-independent, designed for both human readability and machine parsing.
-First is called the "root", all other tags in "root" are "child" tag.
-XML code formatted with indentation to make easier human readability.
-Additionally, comments can be included using <!-- -->, some rules about comments, cannot appear before XML declaration, can be anywhere in a document, can't have attributes & Comments can't be nested within other comments.

 ## What is XML file used for?

-Due to its structured nature, XML is used for transferring data, formatting documents, creating layouts, web searching & storing configuration data.
+Due to its structure nature, XML is used for transferring data, formatting documents, creating layouts, web searching & storing configuration data.
-The main benefit is that you can use it to take data from a program like Microsoft SQL, convert it into XML then share it with other programs and platforms.
 You can communicate between two platforms.
-The main thing which makes XML truly powerful is its international acceptance.
-Many corporation use XML interfaces for databases, programming, office application mobile phones and more.
-It is due to its platform independent feature.
+As example take data from a program like Microsoft SQL, convert it into XML then share it with other programs and platforms.

+### Applications for which XML is useful:

+-   Web publishing: simplifies the creation of interactive and customizable web pages, enhancing the development of e-commerce applications.
+    Through data storage and XSL/XSLT processing, content can be dynamically rendered for various users and devices.
+-   Web searching and automating Web tasks: capability to define data types within documents enhances web search precision by ensuring contextual relevance, enabling more efficient and accurate results for web agents and robots
+-   General applications: offers a standardized approach for accessing, storing, transmitting, and displaying data across various applications and devices.
+-   E-business applications: implementations facilitate electronic data interchange (EDI) for seamless business-to-business and business-to-consumer transactions.
+-   Metadata applications: makes it easier to express metadata in a portable, reusable format
+-   Pervasive computing: offers structured information types for display on various pervasive computing devices like PDAs and cell phones, with standards like WML and VoiceXML
+    defining interfaces for wireless devices.